 Upon graduation from law school, James represented the State of Georgia as an Assistant Attorney General in courts throughout the state, where he handled a varied and heavy caseload, representing the state and its employees in environmental torts, medical malpractice, catastrophic injury, transportation engineering, and other types of cases.
 James gained particular insight into the workings of government and represented the Departments of Public Safety, Transportation, Corrections, and Natural Resources, the Georgia Bureau of Investigation, and other agencies.

-James is co-editor of DecPage, a publication of the firm’s Insurance Group.
+James is co-editor of Insight, a publication of the firm’s Insurance Group.
 He has presented on insurance industry and litigation topics at various industry groups and at continuing education seminars including the Property & Liability Resource Bureau and the Loss Executives Association.

 James is married to Jamie, also a lawyer, and they have three children.
 James is a native of Richmond, Virginia, an avid reader, and a lifelong fan of the Boston Celtics.

 Obtained settlements for insurer and paper mill in subrogation litigation concerning an explosion in Maine with losses of more than $350 million.